tusing/yubikey-pki/README.md

 This quick and dirty script uses your YubiKey as a CA to sign TLS certificates.

+The generated CA and TLS certificates are designed to adhere to Apple's guidelines so as to avoid the "certificate is not standards compliant" error when you use a regular old self-signed certificate.

-Don't use this in production.
+Don't use this in production!

 The benefits are as follows:

 - A physical touch is required to mint a certificate for each endpoint
-- Quickly and easily mint certificates for all local servers
+- Quickly and easily mint certificates

 The downsides are: